Bill Johnson (skier): Comeback attempt

 Johnson's personal life suffered as well, when his 13-month-old son, Ryan, drowned in a hot tub in 1992.
 At age 40, his marriage ended in divorce, and he was bankrupt and living in his class A motorhome when he mounted an improbable comeback bid for the 2002 Winter Olympics in Salt Lake City.
 The comeback ended abruptly on March 22, 2001, when Johnson crashed during a training run prior to the downhill race of the 2001 U.S. Alpine Championships, held at The Big Mountain near Whitefish, Montana.
 He sustained serious injury to the left side of his brain, nearly bit off his tongue, and was comatose for three weeks.

 In 2010, Johnson lived in Zigzag, near Mount Hood, and remained brain-damaged and in need of constant care, mostly from his mother.
 He became slightly more functional, though his speech and memory were permanently impaired.

 Johnson had suffered a series of mini-strokes over the course of the previous ten years.
 Later in 2010, he fell victim to a massive stroke and was moved to a long-term care facility in Gresham.
 Due to the stroke, Johnson lost the ability to sit up unassisted and could no longer use his right hand.
 He also lost sight in his left eye and further lost the ability to speak above a whisper.
 He also suffered great pain when swallowing, which made feeding him difficult.

 In June 2013, Johnson contracted an infection that nearly took his life.
 He was placed on life support while doctors worked to fight the infection.
 Johnson elected in July to remove himself from life support and refuse further treatment.
 He gave instructions that should something similar occur, his wishes were that he be allowed to die.
 Following a return to long-term care in February 2014, he was said to be free of infection, able to move one side of his body, eat and smoke with assistance, and communicate using a letter board.
 However, Johnson experienced worsening health over the next two years.

 Death

-Nearly fifteen years after his accident, Johnson died at the age of 55 on January 21, 2016, at the care facility in Gresham.
+Nearly fifteen years after his accident at The Big Mountain, Johnson died at the age of 55 on January 21, 2016, at the care facility in Gresham.